avi-jit/avi-jit.github.io/fun.md

 9. **Crafts**: I've helped my friend Akash in co-founding a startup called [HandyPresents](https://www.facebook.com/handypresents/) which makes persoanlised handmade gifts for special occasions.
 Think of the 'Handwritten Greeting Cards' company as in the movie 'Her', but with more than just letters!
 We aggregate tinkering Instagram-ers and local craftsmen, with just the right amount of input from your end to deliver a one-of-a-kind experience for your loved ones.
 10. **Sketching**: My brother [Siddharth Thawani](https://www.instagram.com/sidart.thawani/) and I loved cartooning as kids (he still does) and I sketched a comic once in three hours on Hanuman, the monkey god in Hindu mythology.

-## Travel
+ Travel
 I've been around a lot, and wish to continue to do so.
-Some of the cities I've been to are (most recent first):
-- Europe: London, Berlin, Amsterdam, Utrecht, Florence, Pisa, Bruges, Dubrovnik, Dublin, Killarney, Galway, Cambridge
-- United States: Baltimore, New York, Philadelphia, Boston, Los Angeles, Santa Barbara, San Jose, San Francisco, Michigan, Pittsburgh
-- Asia: Beijing, Singapore, Kuala Lumpur, Seoul, Kathmandu, Tokyo
-- New Zealand: Auckland, Queenstown, Wanaka, Makarora
-- South India: Bangalore, Coorg, Pondicherry, Madras, Auroville, Rameshwaram
-- West India: Mumbai, Goa, Pune, Shirdi
-- East India: Puri, Kolkata
-- North India: Manali, Nainital, Dehradun, Haridwar, Hrishikesh, Shimla, Chandigarh
-- Central India: New Delhi, Lucknow, Varanasi, Allahabad, Agra, Dudhwa

 <!--
 ## Sketching